lazyav/Birdi.TaskManagement/README.md

 4. Build the project.
 We should be good to go.

-5. As authentication is not integrated with Sawgger.
-The API testing can be done either removing [Authorize] attribute or using PostMan.
+5. As authentication is not integrated with Swagger.
+The API testing can be done either removing [Authorize] attribute in the controller or using PostMan.